WebApiContrib/WebAPIContrib.Core/src/WebApiContrib.Core.Formatter.Csv/README.md

 ```

-The Formatters can be added to the ASP.NET Core project in the Startup class in the ConfigureServices method.
+The formatters can be added to the ASP.NET Core project in the Startup class in the ConfigureServices method.
 The code configuration accepts an options object to define the delimiter and if a single header header should be included in the csv file or not.

 ```csharp
 public void ConfigureServices(IServiceCollection services)